 Therefore, modern mortgage calculators now consider the maximum term of the mortgage (i.e. your Age) as well as your income and expenditure.

-A while back the BBC contacted me for a comment on the Nottingham Building Society’s study and I advised them that it’s not so much that older customers are being turned down as such, but that they are being told that they can borrow less than what they were expecting.
+A while back the BBC contacted us for a comment on the Nottingham Building Society’s study and we advised them that it’s not so much that older customers are being turned down as such, but that they are being told that they can borrow less than what they were expecting.

 Of course, the irony of this situation is that we are constantly being reminded that we are going to have to work until a later age by the Government before we qualify for our State Pension.

 The Banks on the face of it don’t seem to be taking this into account when granting mortgages, so let’s explore this further: